48 Study Room Ideas

 Keep wall decor to a minimum.
 Instead of buying freestanding furniture, go for the airiness of floating pieces.
 Simple floating shelves above a floating desk turn a contemporary living room corner into an attractive study space.

 DIY study room ideas must include adequate storage space.
-Shelves, pegboards, corkboards, baskets, and cubbies will help your student stay organized.
+Shelves, pegboards, corkboards, baskets, and cubbies will help your students stay organized.
 Learn how to make a fabric-covered DIY corkboard or how to build a simple cubby shelf organizer with a few basic tools and a web search for plans.

 Don’t forget the power of repurposing furniture when DIYing a study room.
 If you allow snacking while studying, relocate a small table to the study room to hold snacks and drinks.
 Top it with a tray with high sides to keep spills and stains from ruining expensive electronics or important documents.

-4. Girls Study Room Ideas
+4. Study Ideas for Girls’ Spaces

 Girls of every age enjoy having a space all their own.
 Study room ideas for girls can reflect this “She Shed” lifestyle, incorporating her favorite prints, fabrics, and feminine touches.
 The softer shades many women favor are ideal decor ideas in a study area, as pinks, blues, and grays are all soothing and thought-conducting.